artwilton/pim/README.md

 - Active Storage for uploading and storing photos

 ---
-This is the backend repo, link to the backend repo is here - https://github.com/artwilton/pim-frontend
+This is the backend repo, link to the frontend repo is here - https://github.com/artwilton/pim-frontend